The Story of I: Background and concept

 After the success of Relayer, Yes next made a decision that each member would make a solo album.
 The Story of I is the first solo album by Patrick Moraz.
 By the time the album was released, Moraz was still touring with Yes, but he was let go by the band in late 1976, during the Going for the One recording sessions in Switzerland.

 The album is based around a story, written by Moraz himself, of a massive tower in the middle of a jungle.
 The tower lures people from all over the world to go inside it because it is the only place where they can fulfill their dreams and ambitions.
 Those who enter the tower are faced with increasingly difficult challenges as they ascend, and their emotions and experiences are broadcast for the entertainment of those who remain outside the building.
 All those who enter must ascend until they reach the top, where attendants push them out onto a diving board to dive to their deaths.
 Their bodies are then reconstituted inside a similar underground building where, according to the story "the reconstituted diver will experience the inverse of the previous conditions."
 However, a variation of the norm occurs: Two people in the tower fall in love and decide to take the final dive together.
 As the lovers step off the diving board, they are carried off by their love and vanish into the skies.

-Since the album's title cannot be typed on any standard keyboard, it has come to be known as The Story of I. The origin of this title is unclear, since the phrase "The Story of I" does not appear on the album or its packaging, but it may be linked to Moraz's occasional use of the title symbol as a stylized "I".
+Since the album's title cannot be typed on any standard keyboard, it has come to be known as The Story of I. The origin of this title is unclear, since the phrase "The Story of I" does not appear on the album or its packaging.

-Moraz received the inspiration for the album's concept while riding an elevator in a newly-built hotel in the United States.
+Moraz received the inspiration for the album's concept while riding an elevator in a newly built hotel in the United States.
 The text of the album's story in fact initially calls the fictional building a hotel.
 Moraz wrote the story as an allegory for life and the afterlife.

 The album, particularly the percussion section, is strongly influenced by Brazilian music.
 Much of the Latin percussion was recorded in Rio de Janeiro over two days in August 1975 and dubbed on to the tracks.
-The album uses pitch-bend controls on the synth/organ notes.
 The wordless vocal passage which occurs at a little less than four minutes into the song was influenced by Yes's music.

 Moraz invited Robert Moog (inventor of the Moog synthesizer, which Moraz had used extensively through his career) to the recording sessions, and Moog spent three weeks with Moraz, making considerable contributions to the synthesizer sounds used on the album.